lagbolt/library/letter.md

 (Or, what I have read recently)

 In 2016, Rachel Clarke wrote a PhD thesis called "It’s Not ~~Rocket~~ Library Science:  Design Epistemology and American Librarianship".
 It's great, it won several awards, but some of it is quite dense.
 I'm certainly not the person to comment on the thesis, although I do think as a practical matter it's very helpful.
+Read it if you have the time.
 Here's Clarke's design epistemology in two sentences:  Don't delay change until you know exactly what will happen.
 You'll find out as you go along.

 In 2020, Clarke wrote a book called "Design Thinking" which summarized the less theoretical parts of her thesis (e.g., no epistemology).
 I actually read the book first (ALA had a half-off sale!), then the thesis, then the book again.
 I generally agree with the book.
-I would have emphasized some things more, but that falls into the category of commenting on the book I would have written, rather than responsing fairly to Clarke's book.
+I would have emphasized some things more, but that falls into the category of commenting on the book I would have written, rather than responding fairly to Clarke's book.

 Clarke does an excellent job discussing the role of trial and error in design and change, using the same three examples that she presents in more detail in her thesis.
 It makes no sense to propose "Allow yourself to risk failure!" as an abstract rule if you're not actually going to show a sequence of failures with gradually improving results.